xOdeem/SPT/user/mods/DanW-SPTQuestingBots/README.md

 * **bot_spawns.spawn_retry_time**: If any bots fail to spawn, no other attempts will be made to spawn more of them for this amount of time (in seconds).
 By default, this is **10** s.
 * **bot_spawns.delay_game_start_until_bot_gen_finishes**: After the final loading screen shows "0:00.000" for a few seconds, the game will be further delayed from starting if not all bots have been generated.
 Without doing this, PMC's may not spawn immediately when the raid starts, and the remaining bots will take much longer to generate.
 This is **true** by default.
 * **bot_spawns.spawn_initial_bosses_first**: If initial bosses must spawn before PMC's are allowed to spawn.
 This does not apply to Factory (Day or Night).
 If this is **false** and **bot_spawns.advanced_eft_bot_count_management.enabled=false**, initial PMC spawns may prevent some bosses (i.e. Rogues on Lighthouse) from spawning at the beginning of the raid.
 This is **false** by default and assumes **bot_spawns.advanced_eft_bot_count_management.enabled=true**.
+* **bot_spawns.non_wave_bot_spawn_period_factor**: The value of BotSpawnPeriodCheck for each map will be adjusted by a factor of this setting.
+Bots will spawn less frequently when this is >1 and more frequently when it's <1.
+This is **3** by default to reduce the "swarming" feeling of the "new" EFT spawning system used in EFT 0.14.x.
 * **bot_spawns.advanced_eft_bot_count_management.enabled**: If **true**, this enables code that tricks EFT into thinking that bots generated by this mod are human players.
 This makes EFT ignore bot caps (both total and zone-specific) for PMC's and player Scavs generated by this mod.
 This is **true** by default.
 * **bot_spawns.advanced_eft_bot_count_management.use_EFT_bot_caps**: If **bot_spawns.advanced_eft_bot_count_management.enabled=true**, SPT's bot caps will be changed to match EFT's bot caps.
 This is **true** by default.
 * **bot_spawns.advanced_eft_bot_count_management.only_decrease_bot_caps**: If **bot_spawns.advanced_eft_bot_count_management.enabled=true** and **bot_spawns.advanced_eft_bot_count_management.use_EFT_bot_caps=true**, SPT's bot caps will be changed to match EFT's bot caps only if EFT's bot caps are lower.
 This is **true** by default.